 In either scenario, you can create a personalized sign-up experience by customizing the look and feel, providing sign-in with social identity providers, and collecting information about the user during the sign-up process.

 You can associate user flows with apps built by your organization.
 User flows can't be used for Microsoft apps, like SharePoint or Teams.

 User flow for self-service sign-up

-- Account types used for sign-in, such as social accounts like Facebook, or Azure AD accounts
+- Account types used for sign-in, such as social accounts like Facebook, or Microsoft Entra accounts

 - Attributes to be collected from the user signing up, such as first name, postal code, or country/region of residency

 The user can sign in to your application, via the web, mobile, desktop, or single-page application (SPA).
 The application initiates an authorization request to the user flow-provided endpoint.
 The user flow defines and controls the user's experience.
-When the user completes the sign-up user flow, Azure AD generates a token and redirects the user back to your application.
-Upon completion of sign-up, a guest account is provisioned for the user in the directory.
+When the user completes the sign-up user flow, Microsoft Entra ID generates a token and redirects the user back to your application.
+Upon completion of sign-up, an account is provisioned for the user in the directory.
 Multiple applications can use the same user flow.